 5. Show how to do a chore but let them do it

 So much of parenting is learning to allow children to do things without you watching or critiquing their effort.
 Remember, if you set your kids household chores, they are unlikely to do it to your standards.
 This means accepting that they will do it their way.
 By all means, if they do a half-hearted task, pull them up on it, but be realistic with your expectations.

 Helping kids develop good habits and responsibility is the primary purpose of assigning chores.
 The earlier you can encourage this mindset, the more likely it is to stick with them into adulthood.
 One way to motivate them (and remind them) is to clearly define the tasks that your child must complete on a chore chart.

 Giving pocket money can be a helpful way to help kids learn about managing money and being responsible.
 When kids get regular pocket money, you can help them learn how to budget, spend smartly and save all crucial aspects of becoming financially responsible and literate.

 8. Teach budgeting and money management

-When you give your children pocket money, encourage them to budget their money, so they set aside a small amount to spend that week and a small amount to save towards something they want or need.
+When you give them pocket money, encourage your child to budget their money, so they set aside a small amount to spend that week and a small amount to save towards something they want or need.
 This way, they understand that they need to be responsible for making their money last (budgeting) and using their money to get the things they want (money management).